 - offering job training, promoting job creation and distributing seeds and other necessities;

 - providing cash assistance to help vulnerable families rebuild and meet basic needs;

-- launching the Pakistan Reading Project to improve the reading skills of 3.2 million children across Pakistan.
+- working to improve the reading skills of 3.2 million children across Pakistan through the Pakistan Reading Project.

 What still needs to be done?

 The IRC’s work in Pakistan is more critical than ever as the country strives to recover from years of catastrophic earthquakes and floods.
 We pledge to put the needs of those most affected by such crises, particularly women and girls, at the forefront of our efforts and to achieve measurable improvements in health, safety and education.
 Here’s a closer look at some of the work we will be doing over the next few years to achieve our goals.